 Mr Fong joined JTC Corporation in 1978 and rose through the ranks to become the first president of the corporatised Jurong Port in 2001.
-After he retired from JTC in 2011, Mr Fong served as Advisor to Pacific International Lines and Keppel Logistics.
-His recent past directorships included Chiwan Development (Singapore) Pte Ltd and Changshu Xinghua Port Co.
+After he retired from JTC in 2011, Mr Fong served as advisor to Pacific International Lines (Pte) Ltd, Keppel Logistics Pte Ltd and Shenzhen Chiwan Petroleum Supply Base Co., Ltd.

+Mr Fong has been a board member of Kwong Wai Shiu Hospital since 2013.
+He was previously a director of Changshu Xinghua Port Co.
 Ltd.

-Mr Fong has been a Board Member of Kwong Wai Shiu Hospital since 2013.